 But my new hometown– Elkin, North Carolina– is truly an up-and-comer in the region.

-In an area built on tobacco and cotton, what was once an industrial township of mills and textile factories is steadily becoming a contender for the quintessential small NC town.
+In an area built on tobacco and cotton, what was once an industrial township of mills and textile factories is steadily becoming a contender for the quintessential North Carolina small town.

 At its heart, Elkin has held onto a solid collection of historical buildings, with railroad tracks running right past downtown.